Research Department of Biochemistry

 Main Research Area: 1.
 Molecular mechanisms of ABC transporters.
 2. Development of Novel Antibiotics to combat multi-drug resistance.
 3. Structural studies of membrane proteins.
 4. Architecture and function of complex transport systems

-Calcium Signaling Laboratory of Senior Lecturer Palty Raz.
+Calcium Signaling Laboratory of Assistant Professor Palty Raz.
 Calcium ions are central and ubiquitous intracellular signaling entities.
 Changes in intracellular calcium levels control fundamental cellular events, from signaling the mitotic birth of a new cell to marking its end during apoptosis.
 To generate calcium signals, cells rely on an elaborate machinery of ion transport proteins that are strategically positioned in the plasma membrane (PM) and intracellular organelle membranes.
 The function of calcium transport proteins at these sites is critical for numerous physiological processes including synaptic transmission, muscle contraction, and the immune response.
 Consequently, several disease states arise due to dysfunction of calcium transport mechanisms including neurological disorders, cardiac disease and immunodeficiency.
 Our main focus in the Palty lab is to elucidate molecular mechanisms that regulate calcium signaling across the PM, endoplasmic reticulum (ER) and mitochondria with the long-term goal of understanding how calcium signals are generated at these sites under normal physiological conditions and in disease states.

 Translation Regulation and Ribosome-associated Laboratory chaperones of Assistant Professor Shalgi Reut.
 We are fascinated by the cross-talk between two critical systems in the cell, which thus far were mostly considered as separate: